Jaguar XJ (X300): Sovereign

-The Sovereign model also used the AJ16 engine (in either 3.2 L or 4.0 L form), and came equipped with luxury features as standard such as ten-way electric leather seats with three-way memory on the driver's side, cruise control, automatic climate control and a tool kit located under the bonnet.
+The Sovereign model used the AJ16 engine in either 3.2 L or 4.0 L form, and came equipped with luxury features as standard such as ten-way electric leather seats with three-way memory on the driver's side, cruise control, automatic climate control and a tool kit located under the bonnet.
 The exterior of the Sovereign was adorned with chromed trim in various locations: on the radiator grille, rear light cluster surrounds, windscreen and rear window surrounds, rain gutters, window frames, and boot-lid plinth.

 XJ Sport

-To attract younger buyers, Jaguar offered a "Sport" model with wider 8-inch wheels, revised seats, and stiffer suspension.
-The Sport kept the matte-black window surrounds from the base model, and is identified by "Sport" badges on the B-pillars and "XJ Sport" badging on the rear.
-The sports suspension (along with the wider wheels) were also available as an option on both SWB and LWB XJ6 and Sovereign models.
+To attract younger buyers, Jaguar offered a Sport model with wider 18-inch wheels, revised seats, and stiffer suspension.
+The Sport kept the matte-black window surrounds from the base model, and is identified by Sport badges on the B-pillars and XJ Sport badging on the rear.
+The sports suspension, along with the wider wheels, were also available as an option on both SWB and LWB XJ6 and Sovereign models.

 Executive

-Aimed at a younger market segment, the Executive model was introduced for the 1997 model year and featured leather trim, a wood/leather steering wheel, wide wheels (similar to the "Sport" model), and air conditioning.
+Aimed at a younger market segment, the Executive model was introduced for the 1997 model year and featured leather trim, a wood/leather steering wheel, wide wheels (similar to the Sport model), and air conditioning.
 It was treated as a run-out specification for the XJ6 and so separate production numbers are not available.

 Long Wheelbase (X330)

-Midway through the 1995 model year, a long wheelbase version of the body shell was introduced, adding an extra 5 in for rear seat occupants and an extra inch of headroom.
-This body style was available for all of the "classic" models (XJ, Sovereign, XJ12) but not the "sport" models (XJ Sport, XJR).
+For the 1996 model year, a long wheelbase version of the body shell was introduced, adding an extra 5 in for rear seat occupants and an extra inch of headroom.
+This body style was available for all of the classic models (XJ, Sovereign, and XJ12) but not the sport models (XJ Sport and XJR).
 There were two X330 variants, one with five seats and one with four, which featured a raised centre console between the two adjustable rear seats.

 Internally, Jaguar referred to the long wheel base version as the X330 Majestic, although unlike the XJ40 they were never badged as such.
 The X330 bodies were built on the standard production line, whereas the XJ40 Majestic started as a SWB body which was then taken away and stretched by Project Aerospace in Coventry, before being returned and fitted out by Jaguar Special Vehicle Operations.
-This meant the X330 carried a much smaller price premium over the standard models, as compared to its predecessor.
-This mid-1995 model change also includes a revision in the rear suspension that allowed adjustment of toe-in.
+This meant the X330 carried a premium over the standard models, as compared to its predecessor.